jsherman212/ipwndfu/README.md

 - checkm8 exploit flow is the same (and not modified)
 - checkm8 shellcode is modified
 	- AOP SRAM is brought up (Thanks [Siguza](https://twitter.com/s1guza))
-	- A TTE is inserted that translates VA `0x934e00000` to PA `0x234e00000` for an rwx view of AOP SRAM
+	- The TTE that translates VA `0x234e00000` to PA `0x234e00000` is modified to for an rwx view of AOP SRAM
 - checkm8 usb interface replacement code has been modified to initialize SecureDBG upon request `0xfffe`
 	- SecureDBG code is uploaded to device (and sits inside `io_buffer`)